 |L1 Nonimmigrant Visa||EB1C Green Card Category|

-For these reasons the continuing operation of both the foreign and U.S. offices is a requirement for both the L1 and the EB1C categories.
+For these reasons the continuing operation of both the foreign and U.S. offices is a requirement for L1 and the EB1C categories.

-While the EB1C presents numerous advantages for multinational managers and executives seeking a Green Card, qualifying for the EB1C immigrant visa is not a clear-cut task.
+While the EB1C Green Card presents numerous advantages for multinational managers and executives, qualifying for the EB1C visa is not a clear-cut task.

-Obtaining a prior L1A approval suggests that the beneficiary may likely qualify for an EB1C Green Card since the qualifications for the two visa categories are very similar, but it is not a guarantee.
-The petition preparation for this visa category is quite complex, requiring extensive analysis of the underlying facts.
+Obtaining prior L1A approval suggests that the beneficiary may likely qualify for an EB1C Green Card since the L-1A and EB1C requirements are very similar, but it is not a guarantee.
+The petition preparation for this visa category is rather complex, requiring extensive analysis of the underlying facts.

 What VisaPro Customers Are Saying